parvas662/Netflix-GPT/README.md

     - Memoization (not to load content everytime if its already available in store slice)
     - Add .env file also to gitignore
     - Add responsiveness
+    - Add  Movie to Watchlist and WatchlistSlice
+    - Add footer

 # Features >>
     - Login/signUp